 My story: Kicking tobacco’s butt

-The very first time I picked up a cigarette, I was in 7th grade.
+The very first time I picked up a cigarette, I was in seventh grade.
 It wasn’t due to peer pressure, and I wasn’t aware that the tobacco industry aggressively targets the LGBTQ+ community.
 I was struggling with severe depression, suicidal ideation, and coming to terms with my sexual orientation.
 At the time, I didn’t even know what transgender was, but I was presenting as female and wanted to date other females.

-Growing up in the 90s in a Latinx, religious, low-income neighborhood, it was basically a death sentence to openly state you were gay.
+Growing up in the 1990s in a Latinx, religious, low-income neighborhood, it was basically a death sentence to openly state you were gay.
 Plus, I was emotionally and physically abused.
 Knowing that I had to hide who I was led me to engage in self-harming behaviors.

 One day I ditched school with my friends and went to the local liquor store to buy snacks.
 That’s when I discovered I was able to purchase single cigarettes.
 I wasn’t carded.
 I wasn’t asked why I wasn’t in school.
 I just gave the cashier a quarter, and I was able to obtain a cigarette.
 From there, I experimented with different cigarette brands.
 I enjoyed menthols and 100s.
 That’s not a coincidence – menthol masks the harsh taste of tobacco, making the smoke feel smoother and easier to inhale.
 That taste hides the truth – menthol cigarettes are worse for you and harder to quit.
 My experience with menthol cigarettes isn’t unique, either – thanks in part to intense marketing by the tobacco industry, nearly half of all lesbian, gay, and bisexual adult cigarette smokers in California smoke menthol cigarettes, while only 28 percent of straight smokers smoke menthol cigarettes.